 #4 Ball-canning jars

-Ball jars are excellent for storing the sugar you are using in the kitchen.
+Ball jars are excellent for storing the sugar used in the kitchen.
 Personally, I wouldn’t store 100lbs of sugar in ball jars unless I was a big canner and had many extras lying around.

 Canning jars are expensive, and they break easily.